Over the past few years, so much of SEO has changed. But one thing left untouched is the power of quality and natural backlinks.

 11. Mention (editor’s bonus)

 Link reclamation is about finding people who have mentioned you without linking to you.
 Once you’ve found them, you can reach out and ask them to include a link back to your site.

 SEO expert Matthew Barby shares his link reclamation process using Mention that complements your backlink strategy:

-Step 2: set up notifications or daily email alerts.
-Check your mentions daily or in real time.
+- Step 2: set up notifications or daily email alerts.
+Check your mentions daily or as they happen.

 Over to you

 Performing SEO tasks, you should always keep your eye on links, keywords, audit info, positions, and more for your own company and competitors.
 Experiment with adding some of the tools above to your SEO stack to get an overall picture of important backlink profiles.